kavinvkannan/magicbox/README.md

 4. Make sure the `db/db.json` has an empty array inside it.

-5. Start the application

-Using the VS code Debug mode, choose 'Launch Program'
+5. Start the application using the VS code Debug mode, choose 'Launch Program'

 or you may use run
 ```